 Deputies investigating shooting off Gardere Lane Thursday night

-BATON ROUGE - At least one person was shot after authorities received reports of gunfire in a neighborhood off Gardere Lane Thursday night.
+BATON ROUGE - At least one person was found shot after authorities received reports of gunfire in a neighborhood off Gardere Lane Thursday night.

-The shoot was reported around 7:30 p.m. on Mariner Drive.
+The shooting was reported around 7:30 p.m. on Mariner Drive.
 Sources told WBRZ that one victim was taken to a hospital.

 It's unclear what led to the shooting.